tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-8-performance-tuning.markdown

 - SQL
 ---

-Most of these optimization notes in this post are learnt through interaction with [Nexius](http://www.nexius.com/software-and-business-intelligence/) consultants.
+Most of these optimization notes in this post are learnt through our team's interaction with [Nexius](http://www.nexius.com/software-and-business-intelligence/) consultants.
 Also see [Vertica Best Practices](/blog/2015/12/16/vertica-tip-best-practices/).

 ### `NOT IN` better than `NOT EXISTS`